-Mathematics is a core subject that is studied by all pupils up to GCSE and it is a popular subject in the Sixth Form where there is a healthy take up for Mathematics and Further Mathematics.
+Mathematics is a core subject that is studied by all pupils up to IGCSE level and it is a popular subject in the Sixth Form where there is a healthy take up for both Mathematics and Further Mathematics.

 The Mathematics department promotes the consistency of mathematical learning across the curriculum.
 Continued close liaison with other departments is aimed at enabling girls to use and apply Mathematics effectively in all their subject areas.

-Currently, we follow the Edexcel IGCSE Mathematics course where we start this course during the Autumn Term of the UIV year.
-All exams are at the end of the UV year.
-Most girls enter at the Higher Tier, aiming for grades A* to D, but those who experience particular difficulty are able to transfer to the Foundation Tier (up to grade C).
+Currently, we follow the Edexcel IGCSE Mathematics course which starts during the Autumn Term of the UIV Form.
+All exams are at the end of the UV Form.
+All girls enter at the Higher Tier, aiming for levels 9 to 5, but those who experience particular difficulty are able to transfer to the Foundation Tier.

 Mathematics is a popular subject, with almost one half of the LVI Form taking one of our courses.
 Girls who are thinking of reading Mathematics at university may also work on a supervised extended project (EPQ) of their choice and we help to prepare those who have made Oxbridge applications for the entrance examinations and interviews.